rvsitebuilder/developer-docs/creating-new-app.md

 ## Submitting App to Marketplace

 We are building marketplace app to facilitate app publishing activities including the payment system.
 If you want to submit free public app, please submit [ticket](https://rvglobalsoft.com/tickets/new&deptId=5) here.
+For paid apps, please wait for announcement soon.